pawPatoes/Mayhem/README.md

 This might be a repository on Codeberg (Github but not Microsoft), however I don't commit changes to files and do branches and pull requests and stuff.
 I recommend posting all of your improvements and issues in my Discord server as I don't check here very often.
 Also I admit that some parts of the mod are questionable or lazy.

 ## Dependencies
-Talisman and JenLib are included in the zip you download because getting the dependencies for this mod is a nightmare.
+The Mayhem zip includes Fusion Jokers, Talisman and every mod made by Jen except Loop for convenience.

 - Talisman >=2.1.0 (preferably [OmegaNum optimization](https://github.com/SpectralPack/Talisman/tree/omeganum-optimization) branch) (you need to set Talisman to OmegaNum, otherwise Mayhem gets grumpy.
 Do that in Talisman's config)
 - [JenLib >=0.4.0](https://drive.google.com/file/d/1DpYkuF54FtuyjH7aBr1U3Bg2ubTn_TcP/view?usp=drivesdk)